 This meeting led to Lars starting to sell Crockett & Jones and Hammargruppen started selling clothes from Kanaljen.
 Even today, Lars, Mikael and Thomas have a profitable collaboration and also a strong friendship that has grown over the years.

 Bowhill & Elliott

-Hammargruppen started working with Bowhill & Elliott about 27 years ago and today sells a large selection of their slippers and shoes.
+Hammargruppen started working with Bowhill & Elliott 27 years ago and today sells a large selection of their slippers and slippers.
 Mikael and Roger Jury met for the first time through joint business partners and quickly became friends through their interest and passion for quality shoes.
 This friendship led to a partnership and collaboration on a number of shoe designs and embroidery designs, which is Bowhill & Elliott's specialty.